 A unique 17- or 22-digit number number in the ERCOT market given to an electricity delivery point by the TDSP.
 You can find this number on your electricity bill.

-The amount you pay for your electricity is the rate, and it is usually an amount per kilowatt hour (kWh).
+You pay a certain rate for electricity, usually per kilowatt hour (kWh), each billing cycle.
 On a fixed rate plan, the rate will stay the same for the duration of your contract.
 Variable rate plans could change the rate from one billing cycle to the next.

 A natural fuel formed in the earth from plant or animal remains, such as petroleum, coal and natural gas.